Products

 Fresenius Kabi’s FDA-approved generic Gadoterate Meglumine Injection, USP provides an option that is bioequivalent and fully substitutable to Dotarem®.*

-Fresenius Kabi’s Gadoterate Meglumine Injection, USP is fully substitutable and chemically equivalent to Dotarem®.*
+Fresenius Kabi’s Gadoterate Meglumine Injection, USP is fully substitutable to Dotarem®.*

 Gadoterate Meglumine Injection, USP